mkuf/prind/README.md

 ```

 Switching between profiles requires the whole stack to be torn down before starting another Frontend.
-Running two Frontends at the same time is currently not supported.
+Running two Frontends at the same time is currently not supported behind a proxy.
 Switching from fluidd to mainsail would look like this:
 ```
 docker compose --profile fluidd down